joblib/joblib/doc/parallel.rst

     >>> print(list(output_generator))
     [2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0]

-This generator allows to reduce the memory footprint of :class:`joblib.Parallel` calls in case the results can benefit from on-the-fly aggregation, as illustrated in :ref:`sphx_glr_auto_examples_parallel_generator.py`.
+This generator enables reducing the memory footprint of :class:`joblib.Parallel` calls in case the results can benefit from on-the-fly aggregation, as illustrated in :ref:`sphx_glr_auto_examples_parallel_generator.py`.

+Future releases are planned to also support returning a generator that yields the results in the order of completion rather than the order of submission, by using ``return_as="unordered_generator"`` instead of ``return_as="generator"``.
+In this case the order of the outputs will depend on the concurrency of workers and will not be guaranteed to be deterministic, meaning the results can be yielded with a different order every time the code is executed.

 Thread-based parallelism vs process-based parallelism
 =====================================================